cedalo/streamsheets-documentation/source/installation/premium-edition/installing-on-linux/index.rst

     | ``.../streamsheets/license``

-                If you do not own a license you can order a test license at license@cedalo.com.
+                If you do not own a license you can order a **14-day evaluation license** at license@cedalo.com.
 Please only use business e-mail adresses.